Colombia El Paraiso Y-05 Lychee

 Elevation: 1,960m

-Roast level: Medium roast (1st crack finished)
+Roast level: Medium roast (end of first crack)

 Contents: 150g/500g

-Bean number: 2044
+Bean number: 2064

 Direct material cost rate: 40.9%